daces-group/daces-group.github.io/README.md

     * Solution Models for Data Privacy and Security
     * Trust in Data Models and Curation Mechanisms
 * Machine Learning on Structured Data and Outcomes:
-    * Relational Learning on Graphs
+    * Graph Embeddings and Relational Graph Learning
     * Scientific Data
     * Spatiotemporal and Statistical Databases
     * Interpretable Machine Learning